k1kolev/info/features/ui-ux-features/presence.md

 ## Overview

-People's availability for communication and collaboration is a hugely important aspect in todays business.
+People nowadays are rarely not busy with something.

-From meeting sequences to coworkers on the go, there are many reasons why we must make sure the people we're trying to connect to and collaborate must be available.
+From attending a meeting after meeting to being frequently on the go, there are many reasons why

+we must make sure the people we're trying to connect to and collaborate must be available to respond to us.

+Availability for communication and sharing work is a hugely important aspect in todays business.

 @@name implements the Presence feature in its web client to